 About My Background:

-I am licensed as a Marriage and Family Therapist in both the State of California (MFC 45402) and the State of Colorado (MFT-836).
+I am licensed as a Marriage and Family Therapist in the State of California (MFC 45402), the State of Colorado (MFT 836), and the State of Ilinois (166.001564).
 I am also a registered telehealth provider in the State of Florida (TMPF122), which means that I can provide telehealth psychotherapy services if you reside in Florida.
 My professional training and experience includes completion of the three-year post-graduate training program in psychodynamic psychotherapy at The Psychotherapy Institute in Berkeley, California, working with elementary school children as a school therapist, serving as a therapist in a community counseling center, and working in private practice.

 I regularly attend seminars, lectures, and workshops related to the field of psychotherapy and relational psychoanalysis, and participate in both short and long-term study and reading groups.
-I have been a participant in several Extended Study Series year-long classes sponsored by The South Bay Community for Psychoanalytic Study and The Psychoanalytic Institute of Northern California, as well as a regular member of the Self and Relational Psychoanalytic Colloquium.
+I have been a participant in several Extended Study Series year-long classes sponsored by The South Bay Community for Psychoanalytic Study and The Psychoanalytic Institute of Northern California and I was a long-term member of the Self and Relational Psychoanalytic Colloquium.
 I have also been a student in the University of Chicago’s Basic Program, which focuses on depth study of classical literature and philosophy.